microsudaqua/Microsudaqua/content/en/home/aims.md

 **What added value does the Network give us?**

-The Network gives added value to our work based on collective construction, in relation to:
+The Network provides added value to our work based on collective construction, in:

 - Training: allows us to expand our technical and conceptual skills.
-Respond to common needs for advanced training (eg Bioinformatics, Biostatistics, Theoretical Ecology, Landscape Ecology, GIS, Remote Sensing) through interaction, organization of courses and thematic workshops.
+Respond to common needs for advanced training (eg Bioinformatics, Biostatistics, Theoretical Ecology, Landscape Ecology, GIS, Remote Sensing) through interaction, courses and thematic workshops.

 - Community: makes us part of an inclusive group in terms of gender, themes and geographies that coexists in a supportive environment and allows us to:

-	- Multiply the scientific, environmental and social impact of our science work.
+	- Multiply the scientific, environmental and social impact of our work,
-	- Resolve problems that we could not address individually.
+	- Solve problems that we could not address individually,
-	- Generate collaborative research projects.
+	- Generate collaborative research projects,
 	- Develop synergies, open discussions, and scientific solidarity, with tolerance for the divergence of ideas.